diagiraldo/getdatapoject/README.md

-# getdatapoject
+# Getting and Cleaning Data Course Project
 Course Project

-##run_analysis.R file
+## run_analysis.R file

-###First task: Merge the training and the test sets to create one data set
+### First task: Merge the training and the test sets to create one data set

 The following commands read and assign the data to new variables